arlac77/npm-package-walker/README.md

 ### npm-package-walker~packageWalker
 Walks the local package dependency tree and calls a visitor function.
+The visitor function recives the decodec package.json, its directory, and the nesting level starting with 0 for the base package.
 Descending the dependency tree continues until the visitor function returns false or no more dependencies are declared in a package.